SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Advisors updated to match new AAT consumer goods rework
  - Disabled International Market for all countries
+ - Disabled the special forces tech "Combat Insertion"

+#### Finland
+ - (Temporarily) Reverted Finland back to vanilla and remove them as a playable nation

 #### USA
  - Rebalanced spirits and focuses to better fit the new consumer goods rework